-We are a non-profit organisation, a community interest company; nobody gets paid anything.
-At present we spend very little and most of our activities like the annual Boat Jumble are self-financing.
+We are a non-profit organisation, a community interest company.
 We have been able to do a tremendous amount on a shoestring, with support in kind and modest sponsorship.
-The inaugural Gosport Marine Festival in 2015 through which we got 750 local young people afloat, most for the first time, was an £80,000 event delivered for less than £8,000.
-However, we are developing more ambitious plans and we shall need to generate more funds accordingly.
+The Gosport Marine Festivals in 2015 and 2017 through which we got 750 local young people afloat, most for the first time, were £80,000 events delivered for less than £8,000.
+We are developing more ambitious plans and we shall need to generate more funds accordingly.

 And the rising generation?

 Growing the marine economy means jobs and careers.
 We are encouraging schools and colleges to run the courses that will skill-up the next generation of workers.
 First we’ve got to get the young people interested, which is partly what the Marine Festivals in 2015 and 2017 are about.
-This year we are running Gosport Marine Futures, a six-month programme culminating in the Small Ships Race in August, through which ten young people from Gosport will be able to experience sailing and employment in the marine sector.
+Each year, we run Gosport Marine Futures, a six-month programme culminating in the Small Ships Race in August, through which up to ten young people from Gosport will be able to experience sailing and employment in the marine sector.
 Visit www.gosportmarinefestival.org.uk

 Tim Newell – Premier Marinas